Skip to main content

 ERROR: Hub repo not found or not writable.
 Your gotcha cannot be persisted.

-Run `agentboot connect` to link your hub, or check permissions.
+Run `agentboot install --connect` to link your hub, or check permissions.

 This is a hard error, not a warning.
 Content never falls through to the public repo's git.
 There is no "write it anyway" option.